engrkenjitanaka/terraform-cassandra-dummy/README.md

-# Creating a dummy Cassandra DC with Terraform
+# Creating a dummy Cassandra cluster with Terraform

+A simple Terraform script to spin up a dummy Cassandra cluster for testing purposes :)

 CAVEATS:
 ```